 - almond flour: finely ground

-- sugar: I used white in the crust, brown in the filling
+- sugar: I used white granulated sugar in the crust, and brown sugar in the filling to give it that irresistible butterscotch flavour

 - vanilla extract: pure is best